View Categories

 1. Indian Citizenship by Descent: Guidelines and Registration Requirements

-• Between January 26, 1950, and December 10, 1992, with Paternal Citizenship: A person born outside India on or after January 26, 1950 but before December 10, 1992 is a citizen of India by descent, if his father was a citizen of India at the time of his birth.
+• Between January 26, 1950, and December 10, 1992, with Paternal Citizenship: A person born outside India on or after January 26, 1950 but before December 10, 1992 is a citizen of India by descent if his father was an Indian citizen at the time of his birth.

-• On or After December 10, 1992, with Parental Citizenship Requirement: A person born outside India on or after December 10, 1992 is considered as a citizen of India if either of his parents is a citizen of India at the time of his birth.
+• On or After December 10, 1992, with Parental Citizenship Requirement: A person born outside India on or after December 10, 1992 is considered as a citizen of India if either one of his parents is an Indian citizen at the time of his birth

 • On or After December 3, 2004, with Registration Requirements: A person born outside India on December 3, 2004 onwards shall not be a citizen of India by descent, unless his birth is registered at an Indian consulate within one year of the date of birth or with the permission of the Central Government, after the expiry of the said period.

-• Citizenship for Minors: A minor who is a citizen of India by virtue of descent and is also a citizen of any other country shall cease to be a citizen of India if he does not renounce the citizenship or nationality of another country within six months of his attaining full age.
+• Citizenship for Minors: A minor who is an Indian citizen by descent and also holds citizenship in another country will lose Indian citizenship unless he renounces the other country’s citizenship within six months of his attaining full age.

 1. Indian Citizenship by Registration: Eligibility Criteria and Oath of Allegiance